zirui-song-18/documentation-website/_field-types/supported-field-types/sparse-vector.md

 **Introduced 3.3**
 {: .label .label-purple }

 Users can index and search with a sparse index.
-The sparse-vector field supports the approximate search algorithm SEISMIC to boost search efficiency.
+The sparse-vector field boosts the search efficiency for sparse vectors via approximate search algorithms.

-For more information, see [Sparse ANN Search]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-seismic.md).
+For more information, see [Sparse ANN]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-seismic.md).

 ## Sparse-Vector

 The sparse vector is represented like a map, where the key is a token and the value is a positive [float]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/numeric/) value indicating the token weight.